If registering using the Pay By Check form, when is the full payment amount due?

-Final payment for the program is due by June 1.
+Full payment for the program is due by June 1.
 Please note that you will not receive an additional reminder regarding these deadlines.
 Full payment must be made before a class schedule will be completed for your daughter.
-The Health Form along with the Authorization Form and Immunization records must be returned by June 1 as well.

 What should my daughter bring to the program each day?